joshnuss/1000experiments.dev/posts/9-screen-and-removal-effect.md

 tags: animation, svelte
 ---

-Continuing with animated code editor.
-I added the typewriter effect for removal and add a container that looks like a code editor.
+Continuing on with the animated code editor.
+I added a typewriter effect for code removal (looks like typing a backspace) and added a container to make it look like an editor window.

 Here's the code: